the-bruz/UCSD-Apartment-Prices-Collector/README.md

 For manual compiling:
 * Compile user_interface.py in the Source folder.
-* Make sure that "pyqt5", "beautifulsoup4", and "requests" packages are installed.
+* Make sure that "pyqt5", "beautifulsoup4", "tabulate“, and "requests" packages are installed.

 ## Update Log
 ver1.2 5/20/2022